mikaello/emit-punch-cards-communication/mtr-protocol-description.md

   <dd>Status.
 Will make the MTR send a status-message (see xxx for protocol description)</dd>

   <dt><code>/SA</code></dt>
   <dd>Spool all data in MTR2.
 No Polling will be done!
-This will send messages of type xxx until all stored e-card readings is sent.</dd>
+This will send messages of type xxx until all stored e-card readings are sent.</dd>

   <dt><code>/SBxxxx</code></dt>
   <dd>Spool Binary.
 Spool all data from package# xxxx (LSB) and to on /NS – New session</dd>